sachitqt/training-feedback-test/TrainingFeedback/README.md

-This bot will ask user to fill the feedback form after the training session.
+This bot will ask user to fill the feedback after the training session.